OmneBonum/dsu/_posts/2020-07-08-the-fundamental-unit.md

 If our goal is to make sure that everyone gets served, that no one gets lost in the sauce, that louder voices don't drown out softer voice for no other reason than that they are louder, then that greatly restricts our group size.

 Experience shows that when a group of people gets together to do something, groups of larger than twenty are less effective.
 Dominant personalities move to the front, others stand back and watch.
 We must remember also that a first-tier delegate is a volunteer.
 We can't just pile a huge workload on top of them.
-They will likely have many responsibilities before they take on the position.
+They will likely have many responsibilities on their plate even before they take on the position.

 So, a group size of less than twenty would be ideal.
 But what, exactly, would be the best number?